 Here’s a sampling of those reviews below:

 “I have had good luck with [a] Rheem gas hot water tank.
-I bought it 23 years ago, installed it myself, and it is still going.” — Gerald, Consumer Affairs
+I bought it 23 years ago, installed it myself, and it is still going.” — Gerald, via Consumer Affairs

 “Rheem water heater warranties are essentially worthless.
 The time required to leave a failed water heater in place to qualify for compensation is several days at a minimum; no reputable landlord would subject residents to lack of hot water for that long.
-In reality, the entire water heater must be replaced ASAP; that makes it impossible to obtain a benefit from the warranty.” — Steve J., BBB
+In reality, the entire water heater must be replaced ASAP; that makes it impossible to obtain a benefit from the warranty.” — Steve J., via BBB

-Our Final Rheem Water Heater Warranty Review
+Our Final Take On Rheem’s Water Heater Warranty

 Though a Rheem water heater warranty will provide coverage for a short period, the manufacturer warranty is bound to expire and leave you without coverage.
 Water heater failure can cost thousands of dollars, and neglecting to repair or replace essential parts that are damaged or functioning improperly can lead to even more severe problems in the future.

 To ensure your water heater is protected once your Rheem water heater warranty expires, consider investing in a home warranty plan.
 A home warranty protects major home systems and appliances, including your water heater, when they break down due to normal wear and tear.
+For a comprehensive understanding of these service contracts, read our article on the basics of home warranty plans.

 How long does a Rheem water heater warranty last?